 It’s likely that almost all motorcycles have some rust, somewhere.
-Often the rust is in places where you cant see it until it’s really bad or it starts to affect how it runs through clogging pilot jets, fuel filters and taps.
+Often the rust is in places where you can’t see it until it’s really bad or it starts to affect how fuel runs through, clogging pilot jets, fuel filters and taps.
 Electrolysis is my answer.

 Once such place where rust seems to hide is the tank, what with tanks of a certain age, or E5/E10 fuel in more recent tanks the attraction of moisture is there and it will encourage rust at some point.